labthings/picamerax/docs/recipes2.rst

 * Any mutable object that implements the buffer interface.

 The simplest of these, the filename, hides a certain amount of complexity.
-It can be important to understand exactly how picamera treats files, especially when dealing with "unconventional" files (e.g. pipes, FIFOs, etc.)
+It can be important to understand exactly how picamerax treats files, especially when dealing with "unconventional" files (e.g. pipes, FIFOs, etc.)

-When given a filename, picamera does the following:
+When given a filename, picamerax does the following:

 1. Opens the specified file with the ``'wb'`` mode, i.e. open for writing, truncating the file first, in binary mode.